akilachandroo/CBA_OnlineTest/README.md

 **To Update a book**:
 - Endpoint: http://localhost:8080/cba-books/updateBook
+- Request Method: PUT
+- Input: JSON
+- Output: JSON
 - Lets update published date on the book that we have created & click Try.
-Yes - now book is updated!!
+Yes - now book is updated and response will be JSON book object.

  {
   "authors": [